Salinn/ignitePractice2017/readme.md

 - in reducer, call the Trip Success action

 - in container, i will have the render function, calling the state of the components

+- make sure that all things have pieces in reducer